griffithlab/genviz.org/_posts/0002-03-01-introToggplot2.md

 We can see that reversing the order of levels in the reference column has subsequently reversed the reference facets (right side of plot).
 Similarily reversing the order of the trv_type column levels has reversed the labels on the x-axis.

-### manually fix some factor names, and add main x and y axis labels
+### Manually fix some factor names, and add main x and y axis labels
 ```R
 # reverse the order of the trv_type levels back to original state
 levels(variantData$trv_type)